BBA Milestone Degree Requirement

 Important information for juniors

-Beginning in 2018, the majority of Diversity sessions will be offered winter semester.
-As a reminder, if you are studying abroad through Ross Global Initiatives, this will fulfill the attendance portion of your Diversity milestone; writing the reflection paper is still required.
-Students who will not be on campus in the winter semester but will not be on semester exchange through Ross should plan to attend a session in the fall and reach out to IDO program staff as early as possible to make accommodations.
+The majority of Diversity sessions will be offered winter semester.
+As a reminder, study abroad experiences through Ross Global Initiatives (with the exception of August immersions taken the summer between Junior and Senior year), will fulfill the attendance portion of your Diversity milestone; writing the reflection paper is still required.
+If you will not be on campus in the winter semester but will not be on semester exchange through Ross, you should plan to attend a session in the fall.
+Reach out to IDO program staff as early as possible to make accommodations.
+A special session will be offered in December specifically geared towards students who need to complete the diversity milestone during fall semester.

 The sign up tool now being used for IDO is Sessions@Michigan.
-Once the sessions for the year are published, you will be able to log in and select a session from the list options.
-You will be notified via the BBA Newsletter when Diversity sessions are open for sign ups.
-You are still on the Canvas Site called IDO 17-18, which is where you will continue to submit your IDO papers and receive feedback from graduate assistants.
+Register for ONE diversity session here.
+You are still on the Canvas Site called IDO 18-19, which is where you will continue to submit your IDO papers and receive feedback from graduate assistants.

 Organizations are groups of people who share common goals and work together to meet them.
 Diversity and inclusion can affect individual and organizational performance because our identities can influence how we experience and perceive organizations in our roles as clients/customers, employees, shareholders.